 iOS devices like the iPhone, iPad, and iPod touch will be big holiday gifts this year, make no mistake about it.
-The Apple TV is actually a fantastic complement to Apple's handhelds, worthy of being featured in our 2013 Holiday Gift Guide.
-A nice little device in its own right, the Apple TV gives you access to Apple's iTunes Store entertainment content right on your television.
-In addition, you get Netflix, Hulu Plus, YouTube, sports networks, and plenty of other entertainment options.
-Connect it to your iTunes Home Share, and you can use your iOS devices as remote controls for the Apple TV.
+The Apple TV is actually a fantastic complement to Apple's handhelds, worthy of being featured in our 2015 Holiday Gift Guide.
+Having recently been completely revamped for the release of the fourth generation model, the new Apple TV is a nice little device in its own right.
+At the center of it all is the App Store, which now lets you download TV-optimized apps and games, all playable using the new Siri Remote, as well as favorites like Netflix, Hulu, YouTube, sports networks, and plenty of other entertainment options.
 The best part, though, is AirPlay.
 You can beam audio and video content right to the Apple TV with ease from your iOS device, or your Mac.
 You can also mirror the display of these devices as well, all wireless over your home network.

 Read More | Apple TV